tupynambalucas/image-compressor-electron/README.md

 }
 ```

-then it is sended to ipcMain with ***ipcRenderer.invoke("get-images", image)***, at this point ipcMain will run the follow code using fs:
+Then it is sended to ipcMain with ***ipcRenderer.invoke("get-images", image)***, at this point ipcMain will run the follow code using fs:
 ```
 fs.writeFileSync(`./img/${image.name}`, Buffer.from(image.dataurl.split(',')[1], 'base64'));
 ```